HolyJoey/Gift-Assistant-/README.md

 LUA script for stand

-Simple LUA explaining people in chat how to gift cars by using chat commands.
+Simple LUA explaining people in chat how to gift cars by using chat triggers.
 I became too lazy to keep on explaining this shit in chat.